Tarique-dataEngineer/chatbot_covid_19_Q-A/README.md

 ## Project Highlights

-- Use a real CSV file of FAQs that Codebasics company is using right now.
+- Use a real CSV file of FAQs (Covid-19).
-- Their human staff will use this file to assist their course learners.
 - We will build an LLM based question and answer system that can reduce the workload of their human staff.
-- Students should be able to use this system to ask questions directly and get answers within seconds
+- people should be able to use this system to ask questions directly and get answers within seconds

 ## You will learn following,
   - Langchain + Gimini pro : LLM based Q&A